Wildlife Holidays in Burma

 What wildlife might I see?

-Birds such as: Asian wetland species including Pheasant-tailed Jacana, plus lapwings, pratincoles, egrets, herons, whistling-ducks and kingfishers; dry-country specialists such as Red Collared Dove, Barred Buttonquail, Burmese Shrike and Pied Bushchat; White-throated Babbler and the exquisite Jerdon’s Minivet at Bagan; hill bird species such as Black-headed Greenfinch and Burmese Yuhina; Hooded Treepie; endemics such as Burmese Bushlark.
+Asian wetland birds including Pheasant-tailed Jacana, plus lapwings, pratincoles, egrets, herons, whistling-ducks and kingfishers; dry-country specialists such as Red Collared Dove, Barred Buttonquail, Burmese Shrike and Pied Bushchat; White-throated Babbler and the exquisite Jerdon’s Minivet at Bagan; hill bird species such as Black-headed Greenfinch and Burmese Yuhina; Hooded Treepie; endemics such as Burmese Bushlark.

-On the Mt Victoria post-tour extension: bamboo specialists such as Buff-breasted Parrotbill and the splendid Slender-billed Scimitar-babbler; the endemic White-browed Nuthatch and Burmese Tit; a host of babblers, woodpeckers, minivets, barbets and sunbirds among many other species.
+In Mt Victoria (offered as a post-tour extension to our Wildlife & Culture tour): bamboo specialists such as Buff-breasted Parrotbill and the splendid Slender-billed Scimitar-babbler; the endemic White-browed Nuthatch and Burmese Tit; a host of babblers, woodpeckers, minivets, barbets and sunbirds among many other species.